 The convention includes regulations aimed at preventing and minimising pollution from ships – both accidental pollution and that from routine operations – and currently includes six technical annexes.
 Special areas with strict controls on operational discharges are included in most annexes.

-Sets limits on sulphur oxide and nitrogen oxide emissions from ship exhausts and prohibits deliberate emissions of ozone-depleting substances.
-Designated emission control areas set more stringent standards for SOx, NOx and particulate matter.
-A chapter adopted in 2011 covers mandatory technical and operational energy efficiency measures aimed at reducing greenhouse gas emissions from ships.
+In addition, designated emission control areas set more stringent standards for SOx, NOx and particulate matter.
+A chapter adopted in 2011 covers mandatory technical and operational energy efficiency measures which are aimed at reducing greenhouse gas emissions from ships.

-• In light of the urgency for all sectors to accelerate efforts to reduce GHG emissions as emphasised in the recent IPCC reports and the Glasgow Climate Pact, IMO has agreed to initiate a the revision of its GHG strategy.
+• In light of the increased urgency across all sectors to accelerate efforts to reduce GHG (greenhouse gas) emissions – as was emphasised both in the recent IPCC reports and in the Glasgow Climate Pact – the IMO has agreed to initiate a revision of its GHC strategy.

-· IMO’s Marine Environment Protection Committee (MEPC), meeting virtually for its 77th session on 22-26 November 2021, adopted a resolution on the voluntary use of cleaner fuels in the Arctic in order to reduce black carbon emissions.
+• After IMO’s Marine Environment Protection Committee (MEPC) met virtually for its 77th session on 22-26th November 2021.
+After this, it adopted a resolution on the voluntary use of cleaner fuels in the Arctic in order to reduce black carbon emissions.

-• The MEPC also agreed the scope of work on discharge water from EGCS, and considered matters related to the Ballast Water Management Convention.
+• The MEPC also agreed on the scope of work on discharge water from EGCS, and considered matters related to the Ballast Water Management Convention.